obidea/semantika-sgvizler/README.md

 The tutorial will guide you to:

 1. Import data to MySQL,
-2. Setup a SPARQL endpoint,
+2. Setup SPARQL endpoint using Semantika+Sesame
 3. Deploy the data visualization page.